pakeke-constructor/ideas/umg_vision.md

 But actually, there's a bigger problem than "duplicate code": *Compatibility.*<br>
 Imagine if someone loads the ridable elephants mod, and the ridable horses mod at the same time.<br>
-Now imagine the player jumps on a horse, and then goes over to an elephant, and tries to ride the elephant *whilst riding* the horse.
+Imagine the player jumps on a horse, and then goes over to an elephant, and tries to ride the elephant *whilst riding* the horse.

 At best, nothing happens.<br>